gusztavvargadr/workstations/README.md

           datetime:
             timezone: UTC
 ```
+[Source][ComponentsOSYaml]

-This means that the custom [OS cookbook][ComponentsOSCookbook] will be used for provisioning, and the specified values, in this case, `en-US` for all the locales and `UTC` for the timezone will be set.
-The cookbooks provide [detailed samples][ComponentsOSSamples] for the scenarios they support.
+This shows that the custom [OS cookbook][ComponentsOSCookbook] will be used for provisioning, and the specified values, in this case, `en-US` for all the locales and `UTC` for the timezone will be set.
+The cookbooks provide [complete samples][ComponentsOSSamples] for the scenarios they support so you can select the options you need.

-You can also define further parameters for Vagrant, in this case, a base box specifying the [Visual Studio][ComponentsVisualStudioYaml] version being used:
+You can also define further parameters for Vagrant, in this case, a base box specifying the [Visual Studio][ComponentsVisualStudio] version being used:

 ```yml
 # src/components/vs/vagrant.yml